conderodrigo98/bill-splitter/README.md

 # BILL SPLITTER

 A full-stack web app that helps you split bills with your friends.
+You can use it [here](https://conderodrigo98-bill-splitter.glitch.me/)

 Developed with: